 Val Carter - Executive Director

-Executive Director of Home & Family, Val Carter, has extensive experience in education and social services both here and in the UK.
-She has worked for CYF, the Ministry of Education, University of Canterbury and has taught at primary, secondary and tertiary levels.
+Executive Director of Home & Family, Val Carter, has experience in education and social services both here and in the UK.
+She has worked for Oranga Tamariki, the Ministry of Education, University of Canterbury and has taught at primary, secondary and tertiary levels.

 Val’s experience of working with young people and their families has enabled her to understand how precious Home & Family’s work is to our community.

-As a social worker with over 20 years’ experience, Sandra manages the team of residential family workers who support families participating in our parenting services and accommodation programmes.
-She has worked with Home and Family for 16 years and is really proud of the development of the parenting programme.
+Sandra manages the team of residential family workers who support families participating in our parenting services and accommodation programmes, and offers clinical guidance across all services.
+She has worked with Home and Family for 20 years and is really proud of the development of its services.

 Sandra has always been passionate about ensuring a safe environment and support for families to address their concerns and keep their children in their care.
 She values Home & Family’s commitment to ongoing training and supervision for staff, which ensures services provided are robust and professional.

 Natalie has diverse experience in working with young people and people from all walks of life.

 Natalie’s strength lies in connecting with others and she embraces the opportunity to provide support wherever she can.